Vyral/amy-wengerd/_posts/2023-01-31-know-some-amazing-local-businesses-reach-out-to-us.md

 {% include excerpt.html %}

 As you can imagine, we have a lot of contacts with different contractors and businesses throughout our local area that help us take care of our clients.
-I think it’s really cool that when we work with our clients to buy or sell homes, we also provide a ton of value to other local businesses as well.
+I think it’s really cool that when we work with our clients to buy or sell homes, we also provide a ton of value to other local businesses.

 **This is all to say that if you ever need a recommendation, please reach out;** we have you covered.
 I can almost guarantee you that no matter what you need, we've got a great person to connect you with.
 The best part is that if you mention our name, you might get a discount!